The Secretary of the Department of Juvenile Services oversees and manages the functions of the Department of Juvenile Services.

 Director of Communications

-Eric Solomon serves as the Director of Communications and the official spokesperson for the Department of Juvenile Services (DJS).
-Solomon develops and oversees all internal and external communications strategies, responds to the media, Public Information Act requests, crisis situations, and regularly coordinates messaging with the Governor’s Office and oversees the Special Projects and Website team.
-Solomon has spoken at many conferences about the importance of media relations in the juvenile justice field and in 2013, he was instrumental in receiving Best in Maryland honors from the Public Relations Society of America for DJS-TV.
+Michael Sharp serves as the Director of Communications and the official spokesperson for the Department of Juvenile Services (DJS).
+Michael develops and oversees all internal and external communications strategies, responds to the media, Public Information Act requests, crisis situations, and regularly coordinates messaging with the Governor’s Office and oversees the Special Projects and Website team.

 Tonya Allen